SAP Definitions and FAQs

 My petition has been denied, what can I do?

-All students who have denied SAP petitions can appeal the initial decision to the Satisfactory Academic Progress Appeals Board by submitting an appeal in writing to the Vice President for Student Affairs within 15 days of notification of denial.
-A Satisfactory Academic Progress Appeal Board consisting of students, faculty, and administrators will review your appeal and render a final decision within 30 days of receipt of written appeal.
-If you choose, you have the option to be present at the time your appeal is being reviewed.
-The decision of the Appeal Board will be final.
+All students who have denied SAP petitions can appeal the initial decision to the Student Financial Aid Director within 15 days of notification of denial.
+The decision of the Financial Aid Director will be final.
 If your appeal is approved, you will be considered to be making a satisfactory rate of progress.
-You may submit your written appeal to the Vice President for Student Affairs, University of North Dakota, 307 Twamley Hall, 264 Centennial Drive, Stop 7140, Grand Forks, ND 58202-7140.
+You may submit your written appeal to the Director of Financial Aid, University of North Dakota, 216 Twamley Hall, 264 Centennial Drive, Stop 8371, Grand Forks, ND 58202-8371.

 Who can provide documentation?